 - Community Partner Matching and Orientation: we can connect you with community organizations who have volunteer or research needs that align with your course learning goals.
+Here is a listing of all the community partners we work with.
 For partners who are just forming this type of relationship with USM, we offer an orientation to this form of teaching and learning.

 - Reflection Resources to be sure your students have the opportunity to reflect and connect their community-based learning experiences not only to course learning goals, but to the larger context of these community partnerships and issues.

 - Engaged Teaching Series: Join us at an upcoming presentation to learn about about how you can utilize service-learning methods in your teaching and support the gaining momentum for this at USM.

 - the ability to track student service hours through our online reporting system

 Interested in hearing from a Faculty member who has experience teaching service learning courses?
 Watch here as John Voyer, Professor of Business Administration at USM talks about what it's like to teach a service learning course and why other faculty should consider implementing this effective teaching method.

 - Guide to Running a Service Learning Course